RDWV/rdwv-docs/guides/server-management-settings.md

 Note that, when editing user, it is not possible to view their existing password.

-It is because, Bitcart is secure and doesn't store plain text passwords.
+It is because, RedWaves is secure and doesn't store plain text passwords.
 Only hashed passwords are stored.

 ![Edit user](../.gitbook/assets/edit_user.png)